graphcore/examples/applications/tensorflow/contrastive_divergence_vae/README.md

 **1) Download the Poplar SDK**

-  Install the `poplar-sdk` following the README provided.
-Make sure to source the `enable.sh` scripts for poplar and gc_drivers (if running on hardware).
+  Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Make sure to source the `enable.sh` script for poplar.

 ##### 2) Python